memecoder12345678/TH-Script/README.md

 - **Conditional Statements**: Uses if statements for comparisons (e.g., if x < 10).

-- The language's syntax is straightforward, using keywords like `assign`, `for`, `return`, `while`, and `if` for clarity.
-Program exit codes are accessible via system commands like `echo $LASTEXITCODE`.
-Basic arithmetic and comparisons are supported within the language's core functionality.
+- The syntax of this language is very simple, using keywords like `assign`, `for`, `return`, `while`, and `if` to clarify the programming structures.
+The `return` statement returns the value as an exit code.
+These exit codes can be accessed through system commands such as `echo $LASTEXITCODE` or `echo %errorlevel%`.
+Basic arithmetic and comparisons are supported within the core functionality of the language.

 - The code snippet calculates a value based on a loop and returns it.